 Number of food product withdrawals in recent years

-Number of food product withdrawals in 2006–2013
+The number of food product withdrawals in recent years

 Withdrawals can be found on Internet